vladimirkanchev/haystack-train-rag/README.md

 ## Technologies

-At the current moment we use the following software technologies:
+At present, in this project we use the following software technologies:

 - Visual Studio Code 1.90.0
 - Python 3.10.12